-- Capital expenses, assistance for the construction, renovation, or repair of capital facility projects such as arenas, pools, parks, athletic fields, trails, buildings, grounds, etc. - Food related expenses banquets, dinners, fundraising and celebrations. - Subsidization of wages for full-time employees (additional staff hired to implement the program is eligible). - Property taxes, insurance. - Alcoholic beverages. - Cash prizes (including gift cards).

-- Out of province travel. - Uniforms, or personal items such as hats or sweatbands.
+- Capital expenses, assistance for the construction, renovation, or repair of capital facility projects such as arenas, pools, parks, athletic fields, trails, buildings, grounds, etc. - Food related expenses banquets, dinners, fundraising and celebrations. - Subsidization of wages for employees (additional staff hired to implement the program is eligible). - Property taxes and insurance. - Alcoholic beverages. - Cash prizes (including gift cards). - Out of country travel. - Uniforms, or personal items such as hats, sweatbands or t-shirts.

-Note: Operating costs of facilities that are directly related to the opportunity are eligible to receive up to 25% of the total grant for each program, up to a maximum of \$500 per program.
+Note: Rental costs of facilities (including parks) that are directly related to the recreation program opportunity are eligible to receive up to 25% of the total grant for each program, up to a maximum of \$500 per program.

-6. Adjudication Process
+6. Application Process